elf4j/elf4j-provider/README.md

 ### Standard streams output only

 Only standard streams (stdout/stderr) channels are supported as log output destinations.
-It has been common, yet arguably redundant, that an application logging framework supports other output channels, given how comprehensively the application's hosting system is already equipped to redirect/forward standard-stream data to other destinations such as (rotating) log files or other repositories.
-The `elf4j-provider`/`elf4j-engine` does not consider such data collecting process as an application-level concern - be it as simple as a Linux shell redirect to files, or as sophisticated as running a collector agent of a comprehensive observability service (e.g. Splunk, ELK, Newrelic, Datadog, etc...).
+It has been common, yet arguably redundant, that an application logging framework supports other output channels - given how specially and comprehensively the application's hosting system is already equipped to redirect/forward standard-stream data to other destinations.
+The `elf4j-provider`/`elf4j-engine` does not consider such data collecting process as an application-level concern - be it as simple as a Linux shell redirect to (rotating) log files, or as sophisticated as running a collector agent of a comprehensive observability service (e.g. Splunk, ELK, Newrelic, Datadog, etc...).

 ### Log patterns including JSON